teal-language/tl/docs/tutorial.md

-# Programming With Types in tl
+# Programming With Types in Teal

-## Welcome to tl!
+## Welcome to Teal!

-In this tutorial, we will go through the basics so you can get up and running type checking your Lua code, through the use of tl, a typed dialect of Lua.
+In this tutorial, we will go through the basics so you can get up and running type checking your Lua code, through the use of Teal, a typed dialect of Lua.

 ## Why Types